 To be eligible for grants related to parking area improvements, the parking area must be made available by the property owner for public parking during evenings and weekends or all hours, as indicated through signage installed and maintained on the site.

-Improvements made under this Grant programshall be in accordance with the following requirements:
+The Design Guidelines does not specifically address guidelines for parking areas and landscaping features.
+Accordingly, improvements made under this Grant program shall be in accordance with the following requirements: